Declaration of the Norddeutsche Landesbank Girozentrale on the German Corporate Governance Code

 The German Corporate Governance Code incorporates key guidelines relating to the management and monitoring of listed German companies.
 It contains nationally and internationally recognised standards for good and trust-based corporate governance, in particular in connection with the management and organisation of a company, for control mechanisms and also the cooperation between the Managing Board and the Supervisory Board.
 The aim of the Code is to promote the trust of investors, customers, employees and the public in the management and monitoring of a company.

 Due to its legal applicability for listed companies the code is not legally binding on NORD/LB as a bank with the legal form of a registered public institute.
-However, it is important for NORD/LB to position itself in the market as a reliable and trustworthy partner.
+However, it is important for NORD/LB, which operates nationally and internationally, to position itself in the market as a reliable and trustworthy partner.
 For us, transparent corporate governance is a key aspect of this objective.
-For this reason the Bank decided to follow the recommendations and suggestions of the Code to the extent that this is possible and appropriate in the scope of the given legal form.
+For this reason the Bank regards it as a voluntary commitment to follow the recommendations and suggestions of the Code to the extent that this is possible and appropriate in the scope of the given legal form.

 In particular NORD/LB observes those guidelines that relate to the structure of the executive bodies, their roles and interaction and to the transparency of the company.
 In these areas NORD/LB largely complies with the recommendations and suggestions of the Code.
 In the interests of transparency, all information published by the Bank - including the Group's annual reports, half-yearly and quarterly financial reports - is also available via its website.